Shazzer logo

 Placeholders

 Placeholders allow users to substitute text in their template with generated characters in a loop.
-Currently, Shazzer supports four placeholders:
+Currently, Shazzer supports many placeholders:

 log($[i])